jebzmos4/cinex-semaphore-api/README.md

 The `app.ts`:
 The express module is imported to create an Express application.
 The dotenv module is imported to load environment variables from a .env file in which the variables used can be found in `.env.example`.
-The connectDB function is imported from the `./src/db/connect` module to establish a connection to the MongoDB database.
 The cinemaRouter is imported from the `./src/routes/cinema.routes module`, which contains the API routes for the Cinema Booking System.
 The Express application is created using express().
 The express.json() middleware is used to parse incoming JSON data.